 UrbLife.com shares the lifestyle of stylish, forward-thinking Gen-X women and men worldwide (born 1961-1981).

-Our content speaks to a generation of people who have been immersed in Pop and Hip Hop culture, always set on finding new ways to grow and experience their lives.
-Growing up in times where becoming an entrepreneur is the norm, our readers are simultaneously career-oriented and street-savvy, creative and innovative in their thinking.
+Our content speaks to Generation-X, a generation of vastly unique people who are always set on finding new ways to experience their lives.
+Growing up in times where becoming an entrepreneur was the norm, our readers are simultaneously career-oriented and street-savvy, creative and innovative in their thinking.

 UrbLife content offers interviews, editorials, previews, reviews and advice in Fashion, Beauty, Career, Self-Help, Business Technology, Gaming, Relationships, Travel, Food, Sports, Home and other lifestyle-related areas.
 We also spotlight celebrities in Film, TV, Theater, Dance and Music, all relating back to our core readership.

 (As outlined in “The Generation X Report” by Jon D. Miller of University of Michigan Institute for Social Research for the International Center for the Advancement of Scientific Literacy, 2011)

 Generation X refers to American adults born between 1961 and 1981.
 The naming of generations and the assignment of age ranges stem from a 1991 book by William Strauss and Neil Howe called Generations.
 The book examines generations across centuries and their characteristics, and provides a definition of Generation X that has been used widely in both popular and academic literature.
 The 84 million Americans who are included in Generation X are the parents of today’s school-aged children in the U.S., and members of Generation X will become the members of Congress and the occupants of the White House over the next two or three decades.